 Feel free to use this booklet for yourself, with your friends, or in noncommercial classes.
 Instead of hosting a local copy, please link back to the URL on the cover so we can keep old versions from floating around.

-I'll keep older versions of the booklet there for reference.
+I'll keep older versions of the booklet available as needed.
 Thanks!